-To briefly fast forward the story, just for a few paragraphs… One of the biggest myths about Hjördis is that she was a failed actress, and that her subsequent frustration lead to decades of alcohol-fuelled jealousy and infidelity aimed at David Niven, a husband who had done nothing but protect her from her lack of ability.
+To briefly fast forward the story, just for a few paragraphs… One of the biggest myths about Hjördis is that she was a failed actress, which lead to decades of alcohol-fuelled jealousy aimed at David Niven, a husband who had done nothing but protect her from her lack of ability.

 “She was fantastically beautiful but utterly devoid of talent, so never became the actress she wanted to be.”
-That was how journalist Ann Leslie came to understand the situation, after years of interviews with David.
-It would probably be more accurate to say that no-one knew how much latent talent Hjördis possessed, and that her resulting frustration was due to having never been allowed to find out.
+That was how journalist Ann Leslie understood the situation, after years of interviews with David.

 A dedicated wife

-Film work first opened up for Hjördis in 1943, slightly, when she made two uncredited appearances in Swedish movies.
-In February she played a decorative minor role as a dancer in ‘Fångad av en röst’ (‘Captured by a Voice’), and in June / July as a woman playing roulette in ‘Sjätte skottet’ (‘The Sixth Shot’).
+Film work first opened up for Hjördis in 1943, very slightly, when she made two uncredited appearances in Swedish movies.
+In February she enhanced two brief night-club scenes in ‘Fångad av en röst’ (‘Captured by a Voice’), and in June / July appeared as a woman playing roulette in ‘Sjätte skottet’ (‘The Sixth Shot’).
 Although set in Monte Carlo, the scene had by necessity to be filmed in Stockholm.

 Larger roles did not follow.
 It was around this time that Hjördis moved from Leja to NK Franska, with her modelling career hitting new heights.
-By the start of 1945 she was at the top of her profession, engaged to one of Sweden’s most wealthy men, and part of a celebrity couple who were frequently gushed over in the press.
+By the start of 1945 she was at the top of her profession, engaged to one of Sweden’s most wealthy men, and half of a celebrity couple gushed over in the press.

 “Miss Hjördis Genberg, one of Stockholm’s most famous fashion models,” one newspaper enthused in January 1945, “has become engaged to Lieutenant Carl Gustaf Tersmeden.
 Lieutenant Tersmeden is a well-known sailor and owner of the large yacht Symfoni.”

-The ‘Symfoni’ had originally been built for the Crown Prince of Sweden in 1937, which illustrates the depth of Carl’s pockets.
+‘Symfoni’ by the way, had been built for the Crown Prince of Sweden in 1937, illustrating the depth of Carl’s pockets.

-“In a few months, the entrance examinations for the student school would be taking place and they thought they would give me a chance.
-Of course, I was overwhelmed by this, and said that I would like nothing better, however I totally lacked the financial means to afford such training – if I were to pass the entrance examination.”
+“In a few months the entrance examinations for the student school would be taking place and they thought they would give me a chance.
+Of course, I was overwhelmed by this, and said that I would like nothing better, however I lacked the financial means to afford such training – if I were to pass the entrance examination.”
 (Odd thing for the fiancee of one of Sweden’s richest men to say, so you’d think…)

-“Then she told me that they had already discussed that matter and that, first of all, one of the members of the board was willing to help me financially during my study time, and secondly they were willing to make an exception in my case, and I would be given small roles as soon as I was ready.
+“Then she told me that they had already discussed the matter and that, first of all, one of the members of the board was willing to help me financially during my study time, and secondly they were willing to make an exception in my case.
+I would be given small roles as soon as I was ready.
 She even had a manuscript for me, and had seen a teacher who would help me study for the role.
 As I said, I was completely overwhelmed.
 I did not know how to answer but asked for a short reflection time.
-One thing I knew, at least, this was the biggest compliment I ever had in my life!”
+One thing I knew, at least, this was the biggest compliment I’d ever had in my life!”

 “But there was also something he wanted me to understand.
-That we loved each other, and were engaged to be married.
+We loved each other, and were engaged to be married.
 He did not want a wife who spent most of her life on her career, he wanted a wife dedicated to him.”
-[Oh-oh.
-BIG mistake there CG…]
+End of current and career.
+[A BIG mistake there CG…]

 Leaving the country

-As for her never putting her training to use – maybe not fully, but two more Swedish movie bit-parts arrived in 1945, by coincidence or not.
-On 17th May, eight days after The Second World War ended in Europe, filming commenced on ’13 Stolar’ (’13 Chairs’) in which Hjördis played, suitably, a model.
+As for her never putting her training to use – maybe not fully, but in 1945 three more movie bit-parts arrived, by coincidence or not.
+On 8th May, the day the The Second World War ended in Europe, filming commenced on ’13 Stolar’ (’13 Chairs’) in which Hjördis appeared, suitably, as a model.

 In the remainder of 1945, Hjördis made two final movie appearances.
 She modelled clothes for a short documentary film called ‘Tidningar!
 Tidningar!'(‘Newspapers!
-Newspapers!’) which was made to celebrate 300 years of the Swedish press.
+Newspapers!’) made to celebrate 300 years of the Swedish press.
 It was shot in August, and premiered in February 1947.

-In the first week of November she applied for a visa to travel to the US, and booked to sail in December.
+In the first week of November, Hjördis applied for a visa to travel to the US and booked to sail in December.